Neo-XXX/newisotracker/README.md

 ```

 Set the `MONGO_URI` environment variable or update `server.js` with your
 connection string.
+A sample `.env.example` file is provided at the project root.
+Copy it to `.env` and replace the placeholder with your database URI.
+A sample
-A sample connection string is provided below:
+connection string is shown below:

 ```
 mongodb+srv://iso_user:<db_password>@isoapp.i6ozni3.mongodb.net/?retryWrites=true&w=majority&appName=isoapp